ThymeSave/cookbook/docs/managed-service/index.md

 So here comes the free offer.
 Use the ready to use platform, with no tracking, and fully managed updates etc.

 We will do our best to provide a stable, high available platform.
-But since it is not our day job we cant give you an binding agreement.
+But since it is not our day job, we can't give you a binding agreement.

 ## Service level agreements

-We cant and won't provide a service level agreement like a guaranteed uptime.
+We can't and won't provide a service level agreement like a guaranteed uptime.
 Since the app is built offline-first this should also not be a problem in the first place.
-Since the architecture itself is built with scalability and availability as one of the top priorities this should rarely be the case regardless.
+Since the architecture itself is built with scalability and availability as one of the top priorities, this should rarely be the case regardless.

 ## Provider

 ### Funnel & CouchDB

-Currently, the Oracle Cloud Free Tier is used for CouchDB & funnel, which allows to run it as a cloud based service completely for free.
+Currently, the Oracle Cloud Free Tier is used for CouchDB & funnel, which allows running it as a cloud based service completely for free.

-We are really not happy with Oracle because of the terrible support and limits, so if you like the project and want to help us feel free to suggest other solutions/providers!
+We are really not happy with Oracle because of the terrible support and limits, so if you like the project and want to help us, feel free to suggest other solutions/providers!

 ### Silverware

-For silverware we use the awesome CloudFlare Pages providing preview environments and also power the live page!
+For silverware, we use the awesome CloudFlare Pages providing preview environments and also power the live page!

 ## Disclaimer